Navigating CSRD for freight forwarders: Preparing for emissions reporting

 Generate annual revenues exceeding €40 million.

-Possess total assets surpassing €20 million.
+Possesses total assets surpassing €20 million.

-Publicly-listed entities with more than 10 employees or generating more than €20 million in revenue.
+Entities with more than 10 employees or generating more than €20 million in revenue.

 International or non-EU entities that generate annual revenues surpassing €150 million within the EU and have at least one subsidiary or branch in the EU meeting specific thresholds.